jimhigson/oboe.js/README.md

 ```
 no tests specified, will run all
-Will run progressive json tests( all ) against unminified code
+Will run oboe json tests( all ) against unminified code
 setting runnermode QUIET
 ............................................................
 Total 60 tests (Passed: 60; Fails: 0; Errors: 0) (103.00 ms)